-a.
-If the legal review identifies no issues with the terms and conditions of the agreement, the Grants Administrator shall prepare and submit a staff report to document the appropriation of grant funds and use of delegated signature authority to execute the contract with the subrecipient member county.
-See Appendix 1 for Sample Form for signature delegation.

-- The Grants Administrator is responsible for ensuring approval to accept the award is completed by the date required by Council for full execution (generally within 30 days of award notification). - b.
-If the legal review identifies any issues with the terms and conditions of the award, General Counsel will contact Council and seek to resolve the issue(s). - If the General Counsel and Council cannot arrive at a mutually agreeable position, General Counsel shall document the situation for the Consortium's records and subsequent report to the Board.
+- a.
+If the legal review identifies no issues with the terms and conditions of the agreement, the Grants Administrator shall prepare and submit a staff report to document the appropriation of grant funds and use of delegated signature authority to execute the contract with the subrecipient member county. - i.
+The Grants Administrator is responsible for ensuring approval to accept the award is completed by the date required by Council for full execution (generally within 30 days of award notification). - b.
+If the legal review identifies any issues with the terms and conditions of the award, General Counsel will contact Council and seek to resolve the issue(s). - i.
+If the General Counsel and Council cannot arrive at a mutually agreeable position, General Counsel shall document the situation for the Consortium's records and subsequent report to the Board.